- Don't over-exaggerate estimated revenue and profit

 Utilities (Such as electricity and internet)

 Assuming you know your employee headcount for the year, and have your office space and insurance sorted, you can comfortably plan for these costs.
+As part of this process, it’s worth understanding key payroll terminology so that you don’t let your misconceptions or a lack of experience trip you up, especially when it comes to assessing staffing costs.

 4. Add variable costs